-A number of hand-building assignments that demonstrate an understanding of basic and advanced hand-building techniques.
+A number of wheel-thrown assignments that demonstrate an understanding of basic and advanced throwing techniques.
 These studio assignments / projects should include handles, spouts, lids, appendages, and other compound forms.
 Assignments should focus on the visual strength and quality of form, and the composition of secondary forms working to compliment the main form.
 For example:

-1. Create a dozen hand-built cups.
-Six with pulled handles, and six with carved surface.
+1. Create a dozen wheel-thrown cups.
+Six with pulled handles, and six with carved or altered surfaces.